mddazure/azure-vwan-microhack/README.md

 # Introduction

 Azure Virtual WAN can be a core component in a customer's Azure foundation.
-In this [this article](https://docs.microsoft.com/en-us/azure/cloud-adoption-framework/ready/enterprise-scale/network-topology-and-connectivity), the Enterprise Scale Framework explains how Virtual WAN may be used to create a network topology underpinning customer's Azure foundation.
+In [this article](https://docs.microsoft.com/en-us/azure/cloud-adoption-framework/ready/enterprise-scale/network-topology-and-connectivity), the Enterprise Scale Framework explains how Virtual WAN may be used to create a network topology underpinning customer's Azure foundation.

 It is therefore important to understand how Virtual WAN enables connectivity within Azure.
-The purpose of this MicroHack is to help build that understanding, by exploring some of the routing capabilities recently introduced into Azure Virtual WAN.
+The purpose of this MicroHack is to build that understanding by exploring some of the routing capabilities recently introduced.

 The lab starts with a single Hub with Spoke VNETs and default routing.
 We then connect a simulated on-premise location via S2S VPN.
 Then we add another regional Hub with Spokes and observe how routing extends across multiple Hubs.
 Next we implement custom routing patterns for Shared Services- and Isolated Spokes.

 At the end of the MicroHack there is optional content on network security with NVAs and Azure Firewall.
-Although this is insightful already, note that it is not yet possible to build a scenario in which
+Although this is insightful already, it is not yet possible to build a scenario in which
 VNET-to-VNET traffic across multiple hubs is [secured through Azure Firewall](https://docs.microsoft.com/en-us/azure/virtual-wan/scenario-route-between-vnets-firewall).

 Prior to starting this MicroHack, please familiarize yourself with routing in Virtual WAN by reviewing the [documentation](https://docs.microsoft.com/en-us/azure/virtual-wan/about-virtual-hub-routing).